Anusha-Rayankula18/Bank-Analytics/README.md

 ➡ Here, we can see that maximum customers who paid on last date was Renters(47.59%) followed by Mortgage(44.39%).

 ➡ Owners who owned houses are paying loans in time before the due date and its is approximately 7.37% as per info available.

+• Challenges faced:

+1.Data quality issues, such as missing or inconsistent data.

+2.Complex data structures and formats, requiring extensive data transformation.

+3.Integration of data from multiple sources, leading to compatibility issues.

+4.Ensuring data privacy and compliance with regulatory requirements.

+5.Limited availability of relevant data for analysis, impacting the depth of insights.

+6.Managing large volumes of data efficiently to avoid performance issues.

+• What I learnt :

+1.Enhanced proficiency in data analysis tools such as Excel, Power BI, Tableau, and SQL.

+2.Successful development and implementation of key performance indicators (KPIs) for monitoring and evaluating business performance.

+3.Creation of interactive dashboards and reports that effectively communicated insights to stakeholders.

+4.Experience gained in identifying and addressing data quality issues and challenges.

+5.Application of problem-solving skills to resolve complex data analysis issues and optimize processes.

+6.Adherence to data privacy and compliance regulations in handling sensitive banking data.

 (https://github.com/Anusha-Rayankula18/Bank-Analytics/assets/167794071/bdac1fae-5800-4e3d-a336-abad95100465)